This page offers a collection of resources and information related to mental health that may be of use to educators and the general public.

 The Office of Student Wellness and Supports provides assistance and resources for all students to learn, thrive, and grow.
 This office also strives to build strong connections and partnerships across South Dakota so educators can best support whole child needs involving social-emotional, academic, and career.

-For more information on mental health, please visit the South Dakota Department of Social Services' Behavioral Health Service webpage.
+For more information on mental health, visit the Behavioral Health Service webpage.